SynapseProject/syntinel.docs/docs/core/channels/teams.md

 ## Setup Incoming Webhook in Teams Client

 Step 1 : Select the channel you wish to add the Syntinel alert to.
-Choose the "More Options" menu item "..." and then select the "Connectors" menu item.
+Choose the "More Options" menu item "..." and then select "Connectors" from the drop-down.
 ![Connectors](../../resources/channels/teams/teams-setup-001.png)

 Step 2 : With the "All" category selected, choose the "Configure" button on the "Incoming Webhook" connector.